6 Best French Canadian TV Shows to Study With: Comedies and Dramas

 In case you’re wondering, the show’s name comes from the call sign on the men’s police car.

-The French is fairly difficult to follow, so I’d recommend this show for advanced learners.
+The French in this show is fairly difficult to follow, so I’d recommend this show for advanced learners.
 On “19-2,” you’ll hear fast dialogue, street French and vocabulary related to crime and the police force.

 Oh, and curse words… lots and lots of Canadian French curse words.